edwen1109/sitecore-10-arm-template/Sitecore 10.0.0/XP/README.md

 --------------------------------------------|------------------------------------------------
 | aseName                                   | Name of deployed App Service Environment
 | aseResourceGroupName                      | Resource group where App Service Environment is deployed.
 Provide this value if ASE is hosted in different resouce group
+| dmzAseName                                | Name of deployed App Service Environment in DMZ
+| dmzAseResourceGroupName                   | Resource group where App Service Environment in DMZ is deployed.
+Provide this value if ASE is hosted in different resouce group